S3-working-group/s3-practical-guide/content/src/making-sense-of-organizations/purposeful-action.md

 One way to understand purpose is as the confluence of a _situation_ that is relevant to address, and the _outcome(s)_ considered valuable to achieve in relation to that situation.
 To define purpose, we use two concepts:

 -   **Organizational Driver**: a _situation_ of relevance that you want to address.
--   **Requirement**: an _outcome_ considered valuable to achieve in relation to the driver, and the _conditions_ that need to be in place to achieve it.
+-   **Requirement:** a state considered valuable to establish or maintain in order to address a specific driver.

 Clarifying both the organizational driver and the associated requirement makes it much easier to determine a suitable intervention.